On Calculating the Chromatic Symmetric Function: Introduction

-where the sum ranges over all proper colorings $\kappa : V(G) \to \mathbb{Z}^{+}$.
-A proper coloring $\kappa$ assigns a color (a positive integer) to each vertex such that no two adjacent vertices share the same color. \end{definition}
+where the sum runs over all proper colorings $\kappa : V(G) \to \mathbb{Z}^{+}$.
+A coloring $\kappa$ is proper if adjacent vertices receive distinct colors. \end{definition}

-By setting $ x_i = 1 $ for $ 1 \leq i \leq k $ and $ x_j = 0 $ for $ j > k $, we obtain $ \chi_G(k) $, the one-variable chromatic polynomial that counts the number of proper colorings of $ G $ with $ k $ colors.
-In his seminal paper, Stanley expressed $ X_G $ using classical bases of symmetric functions, proved many results, and proposed several conjectures related to $ X_G $.
-This graph-based symmetric function has attracted significant interest since; see, for example, \cite{martin2008distinguishing, orellana2014graphs, cho2015chromatic, aliste2017trees, aliste2023marked, chan2024graph, sagan2024chromatic}.
+Stanley explored numerous properties of the CSF, demonstrating its connection to classical bases in symmetric function theory.
+A key observation is that setting $x_i = 1$ for $1 \leq i \leq k$ and $x_j = 0$ for $j > k$ recovers the chromatic polynomial $\chi_G(k)$, which counts the valid colorings of $G$ using exactly $k$ colors.
+The CSF has since become a topic of significant interest, with contributions from various researchers; see, e.g., \cite{martin2008distinguishing, orellana2014graphs, cho2015chromatic, aliste2017trees, aliste2023marked, chan2024graph, sagan2024chromatic}.

-Most research related to $ X_G $ revolves around two main conjectures: the $e$-\emph{Positivity Conjecture}~\cite{stanley1995symmetric}, which states that if a poset is $(3+1)$-free, then its incomparability graph is a nonnegative linear combination of elementary symmetric functions; and the \emph{Tree Isomorphism Conjecture}, which posits that the CSF distinguishes non-isomorphic trees.
-The first conjecture was proved recently by Hikita~\cite{hikita2024proof}, but the later one is only known to hold for trees with fewer than 30 vertices~\cite{heil2018algorithm} and has been verified for certain subclasses of trees~\cite{martin2008distinguishing, loebl2019isomorphism}.
-Another area of focus has been finding families of graphs for which $ X_G $ is Schur positive, primarily due to connections to the representation theory of the general linear and symmetric groups.
+Two major conjectures have shaped the study of the CSF: the $e$-\emph{Positivity Conjecture}~\cite{stanley1995symmetric}, which asserts that if a poset is $(3+1)$-free, then its incomparability graph has a nonnegative expansion in terms of elementary symmetric functions, and the \emph{Tree Isomorphism Conjecture}, which proposes that the CSF uniquely identifies trees up to isomorphism.
+The first of these conjectures was recently resolved by Hikita~\cite{hikita2024proof}, while the second remains open but has been verified for trees with fewer than 30 vertices \cite{heil2018algorithm} and specific tree families \cite{martin2008distinguishing, loebl2019isomorphism}.

-Another line of research investigates generalized versions of the CSF, which contain $ X_G $ as a specialization, for example, the $ q $-quasisymmetric function of Shareshian and Wachs~\cite{shareshian2016chromatic}, non-commutative versions~\cite{gebhard2001chromatic}, a rooted version~\cite{loehr2024rooted}, and weighted versions~\cite{crew2020deletion}.

-Recent investigations into $ X_G $ have tried using a linear combination relation.
-In a recent paper, Alieste-Prieto, De-Mier, Zamora, and a second author~\cite{aliste2023marked} introduced the \emph{Deletion-Near-Contraction} relation (DNC relation).
-This relation appeared to be useful in~\cite{gonzalez2024chromatic}.
-Another relation introduced by Orellana and Scott~\cite{orellana2014graphs} will be the base of our work in Section \ref{section:main-1}.